‘Tis the season to be jolly…

 Countless experts believe being grateful helps find happiness.
 During the holidays, look around and “notice the good in every day, even if every day is not great”.
 Finding a little goodwill and the blessings around us can make our days brighter

-What reasons do you have to be grateful this holiday season?
+What reasons do you have to be grateful for this holiday season?

 About the Author: